 Don’t worry– meal prepping may sound intimidating at first, but it’s much easier than you could ever imagine.
 We will guide you through some tips for getting started.
 This guide will show you how to customize healthy meal plans to suit your lifestyle and suggest some super easy meal prep ideas.
 Before you know it, you’ll be looking like a true home chef and you will be looking forward to meal prep day every week!

-The Anatomy of a Good Meal Prep Recipe
+The Anatomy of Healthy Meal Prep Recipes

-Good meal prep healthy recipes should meet the following criteria: ease, convenience, shelf life, and customization.
+Healthy meal prep healthy recipes should meet the following criteria: ease, convenience, shelf life, and customization.
 Let’s face it– if it isn’t easy or delicious, meal prepping won’t help you stick with your goals.
 Instead, it will quickly turn into a burden rather than a benefit.
 Meal prepping is designed to give you precious time back.
 With this in mind, try to avoid highly complex and sensitive recipes.

 Try to use recipes with ingredients that you can buy both inexpensively and in bulk, if necessary.